smbape/node-sem-lib/README.md

 // wait for a token
 semID.semTake(callback);

-// Add a token to semaphore
+// Add a token to the semaphore
 SemLib.semGive();
 ```